Batman: Three Jokers

-Batman: Three Jokers is an American comic book limited series published by the publishing company DC Comics.
+Batman: Three Jokers is an American comic book limited series published by DC Comics.
 It is a spiritual successor to Batman: The Killing Joke and Batman: A Death in the Family.
 The three-issue storyline was written by Geoff Johns and illustrated by Jason Fabok and Brad Anderson, began in August and concluded in October 2020.
 In Three Jokers, Batman, Batgirl and Red Hood follow a lead on the Joker, who appears to have been three different men all along.

 The Three Jokers storyline was published under DC Black Label, an imprint allowing writers to present unique takes on DC characters for a mature audience.

 Premise

-Three Jokers follows Batman as he investigates several ongoing crimes by the Joker occurring simultaneously, which may be related to the possibility that there may be more than one Joker operating in Gotham City.
+Three Jokers follows Batman as he investigates several ongoing crimes by the Joker occurring simultaneously, which may be related to the possibility that there is more than one Joker operating in Gotham City.

 The three Jokers in this story are referred to by simple titles: